czernika/brocooly/docs/basics/routing.md

     <input type="hidden" name="actionName">
 ```

+`handler()` function is just echoing path to `admin-post.php` file with `actionName` as `action` - nothing special.
 On a form submission callback function will be fired accordingly to its action name.
-The logic inside handler method is all up to you, but it should end in a redirect back or for a specific page.
+The logic inside handler method is all up to you, but it should end in a redirect or rendering extra content.

+This route basically registering `add_action( 'admin_post_actionName', /** callback **/ )` and `add_action( 'admin_post_nopriv_actionName', /** callback **/ )` hooks.

 ### AJAX Routing

-AJAX routing is very similar to POST but more complex compare to others as it involves not only PHP script but Javascript also.
+AJAX routing is very similar to POST but more complex as it involves not only PHP script but Javascript also.

-First of all routes must be defined not inside `routes/web.php` but `routes/ajax.php`.
-Second as a first param this requires action name which you should pass with Javascript data inside your AJAX request.
-Inside callback it should end with `wp_die()`.
+First of all routes must be defined not inside `routes/web.php` but `routes/ajax.php` as for POST routes.
+Second as a first param this requires action name which you should pass with Javascript data inside your AJAX request named `action`.
+Inside callback it should ends with `wp_die()` WordPress function.

 ```php
 Route::ajax( 'actionName', /** callback **/ );
 ```

-As a helper there is a `AjaxController` class present - it may be extended by your own controller.
-In this case it is better to call `index` method as a callback but handle logic inside protected `handle()` method.
+As a helper there is an `AjaxController` class present - it may be extended by your own controller.
+In this case it is better to call `index()` method as a callback inside `Route` but handle logic within protected `handle()` method.
 This way `wp_die()` will be handled by parent controller

 ```php
 Route::ajax( 'actionName', [ PostAjaxController::class, 'index' ] );